 Track Imaging & Intervention

-This specialisation focuses on two important trends in health care: early diagnosis and developing the most targeted patient-specific treatment possible with the shortest possible recovery time and minimal side effects.
+This track focuses on two important trends in health care: early diagnosis and developing the most targeted patient-specific treatment possible with the shortest possible recovery time and minimal side effects.
 As a result of developments in imaging, diagnoses can be made more accurately and earlier in the disease process.
 In addition, affected tissue can be treated locally thanks to non-invasive or minimally invasive techniques supported by imaging.
 Patients thus treated run less of a risk of complications and recover more quickly.
-This specialism combines the techniques and applications of imaging and interventions.
+This track combines the techniques and applications of imaging and interventions.
 The domain extends from molecular imaging techniques to tumour-specific planning of radiation therapy, and from advanced preoperative planning techniques to image-guided interventions.

 There have been enormous technological advances in imaging in the past decades.
 In addition to anatomical details, we can now visualise functional processes as well.
 Moreover, increasingly modalities (CT, MRI, SPECT, PET, ultrasound, fluorescence imaging, microscopy and endoscopy) are being combined since they provide additional information.